-It is true that minimum guaranteed returns are falling—the share of life and annuity product account values subject to a minimum guaranteed rate of return of 5 percent or higher fell from 20 percent to 10 percent over the 2006-2010 period, according to the report.
+It is true that minimum guaranteed returns are falling–the share of life and annuity product account values subject to a minimum guaranteed rate of return of 5% or higher fell from 20% to 10% over the 2006-2010 period, according to the report.

-However, more than 40 percent of account values were still subject to a minimum guaranteed rate of return of 3.5 percent or higher in 2010.
+However, more than 40 percent of account values were still subject to a minimum guaranteed rate of return of 3.5% or higher in 2010.

 Life insurers have exited selected markets due to the inability to meet the minimum guaranteed returns associated with the underlying products in this low rate environment.
 Of note, life insurers have increased their use of non-traditional investments, such as hedge funds and private equity, perhaps as a response to the low interest rates that currently prevail.